If you can spare a few minutes, please help us improve our website by completing this survey.

-We use the Intavis multiple peptide synthesizer operated on a 1-10 micromole scale that allows simultaneous synthesis of up to 192 peptides simultaneously.
+We use the Intavis Model MultiPep multiple peptide synthesizer to make up to 192 peptides simultaneously.
 The synthesis scale is 1-10umol, with 5umol being the most common.
 Peptides containing rare or expensive residues may be synthesized at relatively low cost because of the small amounts of materials required.
 This application enables synthesis of peptides in milligram quantity for proof-of-principle experiments and is ideal for peptide library and screening experiments.
 Applications include protein binding interactions, epitope mapping, enzyme inhibition and immunodiagnostics.
 Following synthesis, the peptide is cleaved from the resin, yielding approximately 2.5µmoles of crude peptide with 80-85% purity.
 HPLC purification can be performed if higher purity is desired.
 Average peptide lengths are 10-20 amino acids, though peptides up to 60 residues in length can be synthesized.
 Runs start on the 1st and 3rd Thursday of each month.

-We use the Intavis spotter instrument, which permits the synthesis of an array (10x15 cm) of up to 600 distinct peptides immobilized on a cellulose solid support.
+We use the Intavis SPOT synthesis peptide arrayer system, which permits the synthesis of a 20 x 30 array (10x15 cm) of up to 600 distinct peptides immobilized on a cellulose solid support.
 Instrument software allows generation of spot sequences and residue offsets from an intact protein sequence.
 Modifications such as phosphorylation and acetylation may be included.
 Such arrays are useful for mapping modification sites, delineating protein-protein binding sites or antibody recognition sequences, and delineating other sequence motifs, such as protease cleavage or DNA- and metal-binding motifs.
 Most epitopes synthesized are under 30 residues.